PHOTOX/promdens/README.md

 ```
 ## Brief outline of the code
 The code makes several steps and analysis procedures before it calculates the promoted density quantities.
-The **PROMDENS** workflow is here briefly summarized:
+The **PROMDENS** workflow is briefly summarized as:
 1) The absorption spectrum is calculated using the Nuclear Ensemble Approach and decomposed into different excited states.
 2) The laser field and its characteristics such as spectral intensity are calculated.
-3) The code checks if the pulse fulfills Maxwell equations, i.e., is not too short.
+3) The code checks if the pulse fulfils Maxwell equations, i.e., is not too short.
 4) The excitation times for PDA or weights for PDAW are calculated.

 All the steps are commented in the verbose code output.